cytoscape/cytoscape-manual/docs/Styles.md

 ![](_static/images/Styles/ImageManager.png)

 -   You can add images by drag-and-drop of image files.

-    -    **Note:** When you drag and drop images from web browser, make sure that you are actually dragging the URL for the image.
-In some cases, images are linked to an HTML page or scripts, and in such cases, this drag and drop feature may not work.

 -   To add images from a web browser or local file system, click the **Add Images** button and add your images under **From File**  or **From URL**.